-8. Review of results and operations
+8 Review of results and operations

-A review of the results, financial position and operations of the Group is set out on page 2 of this Annual Report and forms part of this Directors' Report.
+A review of the results, financial position and operations of the Group is set out in the Operating and Financial Review accompanying these Financial Statements and forms part of this Directors' Report.
 Refer to the Chief Executive Officer's Report of the DEXUS Property Group 2011 Annual Review for further information.

-9. Likely developments and expected results of operations
+9 Likely developments and expected results of operations